John Chevir: Career

 He married Anne Bermingham, who outlived him.
-Given his unusual surname (which is thought to be the original form of Cheever it is probable that they were the parents of John Chevir, a merchant of Dublin, who in 1479 was one of those permitted by Edward IV to build a chantry at the Church of St. Nicholas Without, Dublin.
+Given his unusual surname (which is thought to be the original form of Cheever) it is probable that they were the parents of John Chevir, a merchant of Dublin, who in 1479 was one of those permitted by Edward IV to build a chantry at the Church of St. Nicholas Without, Dublin, following his father's example.